tc39/proposal-standardized-debug/README.md

 This proposal is at Stage 1 of the [TC39 Process](https://tc39.es/process-document/).

+## Motivation

+Different environments expose different APIs for interacting with debugger facilities.
+Some of them do not expose any APIs for this at all.
+This proposal aims to provide standardized debugging facilities across all ECMAScript implementations.
+Additionally, the APIs are constrained to be identity functions - that is, they return the value which is passed to them.

 This proposal suggests adding the following meta-property-functions to ES:

 - `debugger.log ( v )`